Action Comics 1000: Contents

+Publication and promotion

-Publication and promotionAction Comics #1000 involved several creative teams working independently for multiple stories.
+Action Comics #1000 involved several creative teams working independently for multiple stories.
 This anthology approach was common in comics' early history but is more rare today.
 The lead story ends a commercially and critically successful run by Jurgens, who has a long history working on Superman, including "The Death of Superman" storyline from 1992 and hands over the book to new regular writer Bendis who is also responsible for writing the miniseries Man of Steel (volume 2), following from his short story in this issue.
 García-López came out of retirement for this issue.
 DC initially solicited the title featuring several creators who did not appear in the final version, including Grant Morrison and Frank Quitely (who had previously partnered on All-Star Superman), long-time Superman artist Doug Mahnke, and Tim Sale.

 The comic was paired with a hardcover retrospective released one week prior, Action Comics: 80 Years of Superman (ISBN 978-1401278878).
 This book features essays, reprints of previous stories and covers, the print debut of "The Game", and a newly published story made by Jerry Siegel and Joe Shuster that a young Marv Wolfman was given when he toured DC's headquarters as a child.
 The two publications' similar names and release dates caused confusion among consumers; this was compounded by the fact that the original title of the hardcover explicitly mentioned Action Comics #1000.
 Additionally, the book was originally solicited with a poster but that was removed prior to publication and made a separate item for purchase.

 DC also had the issue tie in to an episode of The Big Bang Theory where the character of Sheldon Cooper attempts to buy the comic, but is interrupted by Neil Gaiman (playing himself).
 The issue sells out due to the author mentioning the store that he is in on social media, causing a flood of comic fans to visit.